openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

-Credential Response can be immediate or deferred.
-The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.
+Credential Response can be immediate or deferred and can contain one or more Credentials with the same Credential Configuration and Credential Dataset depending on the Credential Request.
+The Credential Issuer MAY be able to immediately issue requested Credentials and send them to the Client.

 In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
 The HTTP status code MUST be 202 (see Section 15.3.3 of [@!RFC9110]).